bodybuilders-team/isel-leic-cn-g03/CN2223TF/LandmarksClient/README.md

 Before using the Landmarks client, ensure you have the following:

-- Java Development Kit (JDK) installed.
+- Java Development Kit (JDK) 11 or higher installed.
-- gRPC libraries for Java.
 - Access to the Landmarks service endpoint (IP address and port number).

 <!--Update after IP lookup functionality is implemented-->